 When Allen Beer's calves go through the chute at weaning, deworming gets the same emphasis as vaccinations.
-Both are included in the preconditioning protocol required for the Tri-County Cattlemen's Association feeder calf sale, where the Richburg, South Carolina, cattleman markets.
-On average, marketing here brings a five-cent-per-pound premium compared to steers sold in nearby graded sales.
+Both are included in the preconditioning protocol required for the Tri-County Cattlemen's Association feeder calf sale, where the Richburg, S.C., cattleman markets.
+On average, marketing here brings a 5-cent-per-pound premium compared to steers sold in nearby graded sales.

 It's also the right thing for the bottom line.
-Beer said preconditioning maximizes gain and ensures he gets the most out of calves.
+Beer says preconditioning maximizes gain and ensures he gets the most out of calves.
 It appears his strategy is working.

 At weaning, steers and heifers from this commercial Angus/SimAngus herd average 625 pounds.
-After deworming, vaccinations and a 45- to 55-day preconditioning period, calves are up 100 pounds each.
-Inputs during that time include up to 10 pounds per head of a 12% protein fed daily along with free-choice hay and grazing.
+After deworming, vaccinations and a 45-to-55-day preconditioning period, calves are up 100 pounds each.
+Inputs during that time include up to 10 pounds per head of 12% protein fed daily along with free-choice hay and grazing.
 He estimates average preconditioning costs at $65 to $75 per animal, which includes feed, medication, facility and yardage.

 Thomas Craig, Texas A&M veterinarian, endorses Beer's policy of deworming freshly weaned calves.
-He said this stage of development is one of the riskiest.
+He says this stage of development is one of the riskiest.